daniel-ielpo/DDP-Couse_Project/DDP - Presentation/Presentation.md

 The Dataset
 ========================================================
-The dataset I used in this project is published at Tableau Public Sample Data Sets.

-There I found an Excel file with all medalists from 1896 to 2008 Summer Olympics.
+<small>The dataset I used in this project is published at Tableau Public Sample Data Sets.There I found an Excel file with all medalists from 1896 to 2008 Summer Olympics.
 This dataset was published by The Guardian.

 https://public.tableau.com/s/sites/default/files/media/Resources/Summer_Olympic_medallists_1896-2008.xlsx

-I used the data contained at the "ALL MEDALISTS" sheet.

-To load the data I used readxl library to read the Excel file in the "server.R" file.
+I used the data contained at the "ALL MEDALISTS" sheet.To load the data I used readxl library to read the Excel file in the "server.R" file.

 ```r